m1guelpf/swift-realtime-openai/README.md

 }
 ```

-#### Handling voice conversations

-The `Conversation` class can automatically handle 2-way voice conversations.
-Calling `startListening()` will start listening to the user's voice and sending it to the model, and playing back the model's responses.
-Calling `stopListening()` will stop listening, but continue playing back responses.

-If you just want to play model responses, call `startHandlingVoice()`.
-To stop both listening and playing back responses, call `stopHandlingVoice()`.

 #### Manually sending messages

 To send a text message, call the `send(from: Item.ItemRole, text: String, response: Response.Config? = nil)` providing the role of the sender (`.user`, `.assistant`, or `.system`) and the contents of the message.
 You can optionally also provide a `Response.Config` object to customize the response, such as enabling or disabling function calls.